Work with Children and Young People

 Outreach Youth Work

-Our youth workers work out on the streets of the Doxford and St Chads electoral wards, making contact with young people who may not access centre based youth work provision.
+Our youth workers work out on the streets of the Doxford electoral ward, making contact with young people who may not access Centre based youth work provision.
 The role of the youth worker is to provide information and support to young people on issues of importance to them.
 We frequently signpost and support young people to access services and opportunities available to them.

 Drop In Information & Support